openstack/api-site/openstack-firstapp/doc/source/section3.rst

           controller instance and USERNAME to the appropriate username.

-Call the Fractal app's command line interface (:code:`faafo`) in a for loop to send many requests to the API.
+Call the Fractal application's command line interface (:code:`faafo`) in a for loop to send many requests to the API.
 The following command will request a random set of fractals, 500 times: